 The 100th day marks a big milestone in the younger grades!
 I don’t know about you, but my students count each day of school until we get to 100 (and then until the end of the school year).
 I love this special day with my students because I love celebrating with them all that they have accomplished in 100 days, because it is a lot to celebrate!
+We love to celebrate all day long with these 100th day of school activities!

 One of the strongest curricular connections to this special day is the math standard that students should be able to count to 100 by ones.
 This day lends itself to so many fun different ways to count to 100!
 I love to use these games to have students count ton 100 over and over again!
 They love to fill in the missing numbers, roll to 100, and find 100 items!
 There are also lots of fun counting to 100 videos that we do throughout the day on GoNoodle or Jack Hartman’s youtube!